Cordia: As food

 A number of the tropical species have edible fruits, known by a wide variety of names including clammy cherries, glue berries, sebesten, or snotty gobbles.
 In India, the fruits of local species are used as a vegetable, raw, cooked, or pickled, and are known by many names, including lasora in Hindi.
 One such species is fragrant manjack (C. dichotoma), which is called gunda or tenti dela in Hindi and lasura in Nepali.
 The fruit of the fragrant manjack is called phoà-pò·-chí (破布子), 樹子仔, or 樹子(Pe̍h-ōe-jī: chhiū-chí) in Taiwan where they are eaten pickled.

 Glue

 The white, gooey inner pulp of the fruits is traditionally used to make glue.

 Wood

 The wood of several Cordia species is commercially harvested.
 Ecuador laurel (C. alliodora), ziricote (C. dodecandra), Spanish elm (C. gerascanthus), and C. goeldiana are used to make furniture and doors in Central and South America.

 Ziricote and bocote are sometimes used as tonewoods for making the backs and sides of high-end acoustic guitars such as the Richard Thompson signature model from Lowden.
 Similarly, drums are made from C. abyssinica, C. millenii, and C. platythyrsa due to the resonance of the wood.

 Smoking

-Cordia leaves can be dried and used to smoke marijuana with.
+Cordia leaves can be dried and used to smoke cannabis with.